Packitoo/jobs/README.md

 # jobs

-jobs descriptions repo, if you see one you like, please email us at jobs@packitoo.com
+jobs descriptions repo, if you see one you like in 'open_offers', please email us at jobs@packitoo.com

 ## Process